cmichi/unencrypted-wifi-slideshow/README.md

 # Filtering

 For a publicly visible slideshow of the wifi you might want to set up a blacklist of domains.
-You can do this by updating the config.js:
+You can do this by updating the `config.js`:

 	exports.blacklists = ["./some-domains", "./more-domains"]

-The list has to be a text file separated by CRLFs.
-A publicly available list is [URLBlacklist](http://urlblacklist.com/) for example.
+The blacklist has to be a text file separated by CRLFs like this:

+	notDisplayed.com
+	neverShown.org
+	...

+A publicly available blacklist is [URLBlacklist](http://urlblacklist.com/) for example.

 # ToDo